Groestlcoin/electrum-personal-server/README.md

   `config.ini`.
 Edit the file `config.ini` to configure everything about the server.
 Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
-Master public keys for an Electrum wallet (which start with xpub/ypub/zpub/etc) can be found in the Electrum client menu `Wallet` -> `Information`.
+Master public keys for an Electrum-grs wallet (which start with xpub/ypub/zpub/etc) can be found in the Electrum-grs client menu `Wallet` -> `Information`.
 You can add multiple master public keys or watch-only addresses by adding separate lines for the different keys/addresses: